ianrenton/ianrenton.com/projects/bluetooth-bass/index.md

 * [PCB Gerber & Drill Files](/files/projects/bluetooth-bass/bluetooth-bass-gerbers.zip)
 * [ESP32 Source Code](https://github.com/ianrenton/bluetooth-bass)

-[^1]: Filmed on private roads.
-Obey whatever laws you have about distracted driving in your country.
-You are a grown-up and it is your decision if you want to drive around with a Billy Bass on your dashboard.
+[^1]: Filmed in a private car park.
+Obey whatever laws you have about visibility and distracted driving in your country.
+You are a grown-up and it's your decision if you want to drive around with a Billy Bass on your dashboard.